mcsfra/dmx2iic/README.md

 # dmx2iic
-Converts a DMX Stream to ICR Commands fpor PCA PWM Dimmers
+Converts a DMX Stream to I2C commands for PCA PWM Dimmers

+runs on Microchip PIC18F18K22